gchq/Palisade-readers/README.md

 deserialised into records where the rules are applied to filter the records.
 This is then re-serialised into an output stream.
 This output stream will be the data ready for the Data Service to provide to the client.

-#### Note Configuring for Hadoop on Windows

-In order to use the [HadoopResourceService](hadoop-resource/src/main/java/uk/gov/gchq/palisade/service/resource/service/HadoopResourceService.java) and [HadoopDataReader](hadoop-reader/src/main/java/uk/gov/gchq/palisade/reader/HadoopDataReader.java) in a Windows environment, the provided [hadoop binaries](hadoop-resource/src/test/resources/bin/) should be added to the system PATH.
-If using IntelliJ's built-in test runners, these binaries will also need to be added under the project's global libraries.